Code-Institute-Submissions/SteveMiller7-Bad_Dog_Portfolio_1_JanResub/assets/CSS/README.md

 ## Fonts
 - Body - Urbanist with a back up of sans-serif.
 - Headings - Bebas Neue with a backup of Impact, Haettenschweiler, 'Arial Narrow Bold', sans-serif.

+## Images

+Royalty free and licensed images were sourced from www.pexels.com and stock.adobe.com.

+***

+# Features

+The website is made up of 3 pages.
+A 'Home' page, 'Gallery' page and 'Contact' page.

+Key features are as follows:

+## Navigation Bar

+The Navigation Bar is located at the top of each page and is consitent in style throughout the site.

+The 'active' page is indicated with a left and right dotted border.
+A 'Hover' feature has also been added.

+Links to each page are included for easy navigation to:
+- Home
+- Gallery
+- Contact

+## Header
+ The header includes two features:
+ - Licensed image
+ - Custom designed logo

+ ## Information Section
+ - Puppy Classes
+ - Class Content
+ - Angry dog image

+ ## Class Days and Times
+ This section clearly advertises the days and times that the classes are held whihc inludes:
+ - Day
+ - Time
+ - Location

+ This is all overlayed on to an imge of dogs.

+ ## Footer
+A clean minimal fopoter containing only social media icons for:
+- Facebook
+- Instagram
+- You Tube

+## Back to Top Button
+For easy navigation backl to the top of the page.

+## Gallery
+A selection of images of dogs from previous classes.

+## Contact Page
+All contact to the business will be made via the contact page form with the aim of return contact being made after the enquiry.
+Users will add their:
+- Name
+- Email address
+- Phone number
+- Preferred class chaoice